Kosciuszko Wild Horse Heritage Act 2018

-The Kosciuszko Wild Horse Heritage Act 2018, also known as the Brumby Bill, is a state-based act of parliament in New South Wales (NSW).
+The Kosciuszko Wild Horse Heritage Act 2018, also known as the Brumby Bill, was a state-based act of parliament in New South Wales (NSW).

-The purpose of the Act is to recognise the heritage value of sustainable wild horse populations within parts of Kosciuszko National Park and to protect that heritage.
-This includes the creation of a 'Wild horse heritage management plan' and a Wild Horse Community Advisory Panel to ensure that a permanent population of wild horses is maintained within Kosciuszko National Park.
+The purpose of the Act was to recognise the heritage value of sustainable wild horse populations within parts of Kosciuszko National Park and to protect that heritage.
+This included the creation of a 'Wild horse heritage management plan' and a Wild Horse Community Advisory Panel to ensure that a permanent population of wild horses was maintained within Kosciuszko National Park.

-The Act has been the subject of considerable controversy, having been criticised by media, scientific groups, academics, advocacy groups, and politicians due to allegations that it prioritises an invasive animal over the wellbeing of native species in the Kosciuszko National Park.
+The Act was the subject of considerable controversy, having been criticised by media, scientific groups, academics, advocacy groups, and politicians due to allegations that it prioritised an invasive animal over the wellbeing of native species in the Kosciuszko National Park.

 In October 2021, whilst announcing his resignation from politics, John Barilaro stated that "the iconic Snowy Mountains Brumby was saved when I legislated the Kosciusko Wild Horses Heritage Bill 2018".

+The act was repealed by the Kosciuszko Wild Horse Heritage Repeal Bill 2025 in December 2025.